 If you plan on studying in Canada approximately C$20,000 to C$30,000 would be enough to cover tuition and living expenses annually.
-Accommodation is important considerations once you have decided where you will study.
+Accommodation is an important consideration once you have decided where you will study.
 Many universities offer on-campus accommodation.
-They can be dorms, townhouses, apartments etc. usually very close to the campus.
+They can be dorms, townhouses, apartments, etc. usually very close to the campus.
 This will save transportation costs and be an opportunity for international students to mix in and make new friends.
 The average cost for living on campus residences can vary from C$3,000 to C$7,000 annually.

 Another option is to consider off-campus accommodation.
 There are a number of rental units available according to one’s budget.
 However, usually, it’s very difficult for the student to afford an apartment alone so he/she may choose to share an apartment.
 Most apartments are unfurnished.
 Prices can vary from C$500 to C$1500 per month according to location.

 Transportation costs will depend upon how close you are to your campus.
 If your campus is close you can walk or use a bike.
-In larger cities, you can use the public transport which can be anything from a bus to subways to ferries.
+In larger cities, you can use public transport which can be anything from a bus to subways to ferries.
 Monthly passes for ferries range from $80 to $110.
 International students in Canada must have health insurance.
 Medical coverage depends upon which province you will reside and the length of your stay.

 In most cases, if international students in Canada are studying full time and have completed their courses may get their study permit extension, if they wish to enroll in any further course.
-They have to meet the conditions of proposed course and institutions.
+They have to meet the conditions of the proposed course and institutions.
 It is important to note if one wishes to extend study permit Canada he/she needs to apply at least 30 days prior expiring his/her current status.